nusco/narjillos/backlog.md

 ###Physicist

+* Fix crazy movement (see experiment 4a633a7-587427717, after a few million ticks) °°
 * Watchdog for excessive speed (results in warning) °°
 * Remove "tail wiggling dog" effect (probably requires conservation of MoI during update in vacuum) ° (see {163_180_006_231_095_236_202}{011_235_181_210_129_134_250} for a good case study)